raydenlim/tp/docs/UserGuide.md

 * `deletetask 2` deletes the task with index 2 from the task list.

 ### 📆Taking attendance: `takeattendance`
-Takes the attendance of a person
+Takes the attendance of a student

 Format: `takeattendance n/STUDENT_NAME s/SESSION p/PRESENCE`

 Parameters:
-* STUDENT_NAME - The name of the person.
+* STUDENT_NAME - The name of the student.
 * SESSION - The session number.
-* PRESENCE - The attendance status of the person (e.g., present, absent).
+* PRESENCE - The attendance status of the student (e.g., present, absent).

 Examples:
 * `takeattendance n/John Doe s/5 present` Marks John Doe as present on the 5th session.